Ireland says euro zone bailout fund too small

 "It (progress) is slow, you know.
 It's slow."

-Noonan, who was urged by Ireland's central bank governor last week to set out the country's medium-term fiscal policies in as much detail as possible, said while a medium term plan due to be published next month would be detailed, it would not give a full breakdown of each year's budgetary policies.
+Noonan was urged by Ireland's central bank governor last week to set out the country's medium-term fiscal policies in as much detail as possible and Noonan said while a medium term plan due to be published next month would be detailed, it would not give a full breakdown of each year's budgetary policies.

-Prime Minister Enda Kenny reiterated that increases in income tax rates or bands would not form part of the plan and that the government would try to renegotiate tax targets set as part of Ireland's 85 billion euro (75 billion pound) bailout.

-Under its current medium-term plan, Dublin is committed to income tax hikes that would raise an additional 630 million euros in revenue between 2012 and 2014.

 After reiterating on Tuesday that Ireland may have to make a bigger budgetary adjustment next year due to weaker growth prospects for its export-driven economy, Noonan said that the global economy had a particularly poor month in August.